-After songwriting, arranging, producing, performing, and recording, there’s only a small gap left before releasing.
-It’s mixing and mastering.
+After songwriting, arranging, producing, and recording, there's one last obstacle: mixing and mastering.
 Mixing is vital to make your songs jump out of the speakers and hit you in the face – in a positive way.

 A great mix brings a great song to its fullest potential.
-It can make your music shine in a new light and lift it to a new level of awesomeness.
+It can make your music shine in a new light and lift it to a new level of sound.

-Do you know the feeling when listening to one of your favorite artists?
+What do you feel when listening to one of your favorite artists?
 You literally feel the music.
 You respond emotionally and react physically.
 I love that feeling.
 And that’s exactly what every great artist aims to accomplish with his music.
+So do you.

-If you are serious about your art, you shouldn’t hire amateurs who don’t understand how to handle your musical vision properly.
-Your songs need to get intentionally mixed with your vision in mind.
+If you are serious about your art, you shouldn’t hire someone who doesn’t understand how to handle your musical vision properly.
+Your songs need to get intentionally mixed by a professional to help translate your vision clearly.

 ReviewsEndorse Miro Tommack